flaith-nycd/bcob-ide/README.md

 For the editor, I'm using scintilla

-And, yes, there is a ruler :D

 For the font, I'm using "IBM 3270", you can find it here: https://github.com/rbanffy/3270font

 ## Last try after 2 days
+Yes, there is a ruler :D
 ![Screenshot](https://github.com/flaith-nycd/bcob-ide/blob/master/Screenshot.png)